sctaltrd/adm4p.py/README.md

 When you use PythonNet or other methods to load .Net assemblies into a python script environment, they are loaded into a default domain created by mscorlib without any setup information.
 It means you cannot set the target framework name, setup and load an application configuration file, have application base and private bin directories.

-Setting those attributes require creating a non-root applicaiton domain or configuring a default domain at the time of creation.
+Setting those attributes requires creating a non-root applicaiton domain or configuring a default domain at the time of creation.
 At the time of creaton of this package, PythonNet team is still working on making non-root domains work.
 Luckily, .Net provides an option of configuring a domain (including a default domain) at the time of creation - through a mechanism called AppDomainManager.

 This repo provides an implementation based on that mechanism.